 It’s Time to Say Goodbye: I sing this song a cappella and invite everyone to join in.
 It’s got hand motions to go along with it and it’s a lovely way to end storytime.
 Here’s a recording of me singing it with clapping and without clapping!

-If You Feel Like Rockin’ by Greg & Steve: After we sing our goodbye song, all the kids line up to get a stamp on their hands.
-I play this song over our sound system while I’m giving out stamps.
-Many families will dance along while getting stamps.
+Exiting the storytime room: After we sing our goodbye song, all the kids line up to get a stamp on their hands or a sticker.
+I play this song over our sound system while I’m giving out stamps/stickers.
+Many families will dance along while I work on cleaning up and closing the room.
+I usually play two songs and by the time both songs play, people have cleared out of the room.

 Welcome, Everyone: I sing this song a cappella and invite everyone to join in.
 It goes to the tune of “Twinkle, Twinkle, Little Star,” which many people are familiar with, so it’s a nice way to open up with something familiar.